 This seminar examines both the factual and ethical dimensions of decisions regarding healthcare.
 Students will use a case study approach to apply the ethical principles of autonomy, non-maleficence, beneficence, and justice to diverse situations.
 Alternative ethical systems and ethics in research are considered.
-This course does not include a laboratory.
 (Spring, even years)